CDFER/Captive-Portal-ESP32/README.md

 Thanks to @me-no-dev and everyone at @Espressif Systems for making a really awesome chip and porting it to arduino

-Thanks to @LTRTNZ and @vincentd123 for putting up with my never ending shit and @Vincent for helping me through this crazy year
+Thanks to @LTRTNZ for putting up with my never ending shit and @vincentd123 for helping me through this crazy year